 KCKFD Peer Support was founded in 2018.
 It includes 22 members who range from a few years on the job to retirees.
 The mission of the group is to provide non-judgmental, helpful, and most importantly, confidential services to not only the members, but family members as well.
 We have a myriad of resources to offer anyone who may need assistance.
 Thank you for stopping by to check us out!

 Peer Support Phone Number: 913-573-5910

-The Kansas City, Kansas Fire Departments (KCKFD) Fire Fighter Peer Support’s mission is to recognize that all fire service and emergency medical service members are human beings who will be exposed to, and experience emotions.
+The Kansas City, Kansas Fire Departments (KCKFD) Fire Fighter Peer Support’s mission is to recognize that all fire service, emergency medical service, and dispatch members are human beings who will be exposed to, and experience emotions.
 KCKFDFFPS will provide a safe, non-judgmental, and confidential environment where members can engage in a healing conversation with a peer.
 KCKFDFFPS also seeks to share the concept of peer support and the structure of our program with those that request.

 Counseling Services, Financial & Legal Advice, Family and Relationship Support